Mayor's alternative proposal for Office of the Independent Monitor excludes use-of-force reviews

 “Internal Affairs investigations are conducted confidentially, and citizens don’t have a means of verifying results,” Bynum said.
 “I think we owe it to the citizens and to the officers to do better.”

-Bynum earlier this month said he was pulling his OIM proposal because the oversight portion of the proposal did not have the support of a majority of city councilors and many community activists.

-The council was divided on the issue, with some councilors seeking to give the OIM more power to investigate use-of-force incidents and others pushing for the Oklahoma State Bureau of Investigations to do the reviews.
+The council was divided on how use-of-force incidents should be reviewed, with some councilors seeking to give the OIM more power and others pushing for the OSBI to do the reviews.

-City Councilor Vanessa Hall-Harper said real trust between the police and the public won’t be achieved without independent oversight of the Police Department.
+City Councilor Vanessa Hall-Harper said after the mayor's presentation that real trust between the police and the public won’t be achieved without independent oversight of the Police Department.

 “Without oversight, there is no way we are going to build trust in the community, which, I think everyone agrees, is the goal,” she said.